extrawitz/11ty-dockerless-build/README.md

 No docker is used.
 No root-permissions needed on your self-hosted runner

+### Features
+- this action runs flawless without root-permissions as docker is not used.
+- you can use most common plugins, i.e. **@11ty/eleventy-img** which ist not possible with docker-gh-actions.
+- You can pass custom args to the eleventy-command

 ### Pre-Requisites
 - your site has to run smoothly on your local machine.
 - You need a proper ".eleventy.js" file https://www.11ty.dev/docs/config/
+- You will need proper passthrough config i.e. for your assets-folder https://www.11ty.dev/docs/copy/
 - You need to have a **valid local package.json** in your repo, so that **npm** / **npx** works clean.

-### Features
-- this action runs flawless without root-permissions as docker is not used.
-- you can use most common plugins, i.e. **@11ty/eleventy-img** which ist not possible with docker-gh-actions.
-- You can pass custom args to the eleventy-command

 ### Example-Workflow